-When it comes to blowing leaves and other yard debris, there’s no replacement for lots of airflow.
-But gas-powered blowers can be very loud, and not everyone appreciates breathing in exhaust fumes while they’re outdoors.
+When it comes to blowing leaves and other yard debris, you need lots of air flow.
+While they excel in this category, gas-powered blowers can be very loud, and not everyone appreciates breathing in exhaust fumes while they’re outdoors.

-For those who prefer to reap the benefits of wind power and zero emissions, or just want a more pleasant experience when dealing with leaves, there is an option out there: cordless blowers.
+If you prefer to reap the benefits of wind power and zero emissions, or just want a more pleasant experience when dealing with leaves, there is an option out there: cordless blowers.
 The best cordless blower can fit your needs with a compact design, no exhaust, and reduced noise.
 These models are battery-powered, and they sacrifice almost nothing over stinky gas models.
 Keep reading to learn more about these eco-friendly blower options and check out our top recommendations across a range of categories.

 - BEST OVERALL: Makita XBU03SM1 Lithium-Ion Brushless Cordless Blower